alema-r/Alessandro-Marcolini-Oniro/docs/supported-images.rst

 of platforms which is used to build microcontroller-based embedded applications.

 The standard RTOS kernel binary image ranges from 4000 to 9000 bytes.
-All Scenarios OS supports the following images for FreeRTOS Kernel:
+|main_project_name| supports the following images for FreeRTOS Kernel:

 .. list-table:: FreeRTOS supported images
    :header-rows: 1